 According to the World Health Organization, the prevalence of anxiety and depression increased by 25\% globally after the COVID-19 pandemic \cite{who2022}.
 Iran was among the countries most affected by COVID-19 within the Middle Eastern region \cite{lancet2022, BALOCH20201247}, suffering high infection and mortality rates \cite{ghafari2021, ebrahimoghli2023}.
 Previous research has recorded increased levels of anxiety and depression across different age and socio-economic groups within Iran, attributable to the trauma of the pandemic and the social isolation resulting from prolonged quarantine periods \cite{maroufizadeh2022, MOGHANIBASHIMANSOURIEH2020102076, sabouhi2022, shahriarirad2021}.

-In this paper we develop a Farsi dialogue agent to enhance mental health.
-Digital technologies have been widely investigated as a potential tool for supplementing traditional therapy sessions~\cite{weightman2020}, particularly in middle-income countries where access to a mental health professional may not always be possible~\cite{Fu2020}.
-As a leading example, the Woebot platform which delivers Cognitive Behavioural Therapy (CBT) has been available and evaluated since 2017 for English speaking populations around the world~\cite{fitzpatrick2017delivering}.
-To our knowledge, this is the first chatbot for mental health in Persian, also called Farsi, which is the official language in Iran and is spoken by tens of millions of other people in the Middle East~\cite{windfuhr2009iranian}.
-A Farsi-speaking chatbot could also be utilized to aid mental health interventions in Afghanistan, where Dari, sometimes also called Farsi, is the most widely spoken language.
-In fact, Farsi and Dari are dialects of each other and are mutually intelligble languages in written format.
+In this paper, we develop a Farsi chatbot to enhance mental health.
+Digital technologies have been widely investigated as a potential tool for supplementing traditional therapy sessions~\cite{weightman2020}, notably in middle-income countries where access to a mental health professional may not always be possible~\cite{Fu2020}.
+Chatbots, in particular, have been proven effective at easing mental disorders ~\cite{islam2021mobile, He2022} and have been shown to achieve high levels of user satisfaction~\cite{cameron2019assessing, 10.1145/3485874, shah2022}.
+As a leading example, the Woebot platform, which delivers Cognitive Behavioural Therapy (CBT), has been available and evaluated since 2017 for English-speaking populations around the world~\cite{fitzpatrick2017delivering}.
+To our knowledge, this is the first chatbot for mental health in Persian, also called Farsi, the official language in Iran and spoken by tens of millions of other people in the Middle East~\cite{windfuhr2009iranian}.
+A Farsi-speaking chatbot could also aid mental health interventions in Afghanistan, where Dari, sometimes called Farsi, is the most widely spoken language.
+Farsi and Dari are dialects of each other and are mutually intelligible languages in written form.
 The incidence of anxiety and depression in Afghanistan has risen during the pandemic \cite{rasib2021, niazi2022}, and the country lacks appropriate therapeutic infrastructure to address the issue \cite{trani2016}.
-Farsi is also spoken in Tajikistan, some of the northern and western parts of Pakistan and the southern parts of the Persian Gulf~\cite{spooner20124}.
+Farsi is also spoken in Tajikistan, some of the northern and western parts of Pakistan, and the southern parts of the Persian Gulf~\cite{spooner20124}.